Tulu people

-The Tulu people or Tuluvas are an ethno-linguistic and ethno-cultural group from Southern India.
-They are native speakers of the Tulu language and the region they traditionally inhabit is known as Tulu Nadu.
-This region comprises the districts of Dakshina Kannada, Mangalore, and Udupi in Karnataka, part of Kasaragod district in Kerala, with Mangalore, Karnataka being the commercial hub.
+The Tulu people or Tuluvas are a Dravidian ethnic group native to the Tulu Nadu region of South India.
+They share a common ancestry, culture, and natively speak the Tulu language.
+Tulu Nadu comprises the districts of Dakshina Kannada, Mangalore, and Udupi in Karnataka, part of Kasaragod district in Kerala, with Mangalore, Karnataka being the commercial hub.
 The Census report of 2011 reported a population of 1,846,427 native Tulu speakers living in India.

 Etymology

 According to Keralolpathi, the name Tuluva comes from that of one of the Cheraman Perumal kings of Kerala, who fixed his residence in the northern portion of his dominions just before its separation from Kerala, and who was called Tulubhan Perumal.

 Mythology

 According to mythology, Tulu Nadu was reclaimed by Parashurama from the sea.
 According to the 17th-century Malayalam work Keralolpathi, the lands of Kerala and Tulu Nadu were recovered from the Arabian Sea by the axe-wielding warrior sage Parashurama, the sixth avatar of Vishnu (hence, Kerala is also called Parashurama Kshetram 'The Land of Parashurama').
 Parashurama threw his axe across the sea, and the water receded as far as it reached.
 According to legend, this new area of land extended from Gokarna to Kanyakumari.
 The land which rose from sea was filled with salt and unsuitable for habitation, so Parashurama invoked the snake king Vasuki, who spat holy poison and converted the soil into fertile lush green land.
 Out of respect, Vasuki and all snakes were appointed as protectors and guardians of the land.
 P. T. Srinivasa Iyengar theorised, that Senguttuvan may have been inspired by the Parashurama legend, which was brought by early Aryan settlers.